CAMeL-Lab/arafix_ocr/README.md

 ## Usage

+IMPORTANT NOTE: As of now, the predict module is not ready for use.
+Thus, all related commands in arafix have been commented out.
+Given the current functionality, a user can scan an image and evaluate its accuracy but the output cannot be improved using the predict module.

 To run arafix, do the following:
 1) Open the data folder and create a subfolder with the name of the book you intend to run arafix on
 2) Within the book's subfolder, create a subfolder named <book_name>_raw_ocr